 Well, to some extent this is the nature of online marketing; only a small fraction of the people who visit your site will convert.
 C’est la vie right?

 Wrong.
-In 2018 there is an entire industry dedicated to using design and functionality to increase the number of conversions on your site.
+There is an entire industry dedicated to using design and functionality to increase the number of conversions on your site.
 It’s called Conversion Rate Optimization.
 Or CRO for short.
 CRO uses data and analytics to determine design, copy, and layout changes.

 1. Leverage Hick’s Law to Encourage Your Visitors to Engage